-|Housing dates:||12 June - 3 July 2020|
+|Housing dates:||Friday 18 June - Friday 9 July 2021*|

-|Academic fees:||€1650* read more about what’s included|
+|Academic fees:||€1650* read more about what is included.|

-|Early application deadline:||1 February 2020|
+|Early admission deadline:||1 February 2021|

-|Regular application deadline:||1 April 2020|
+|Regular admission deadline:||1 April 2021|

 States around the world are facing an increase of forcibly displaced person.
 Seemingly unprepared, they struggle to handle the new reality.
 This course aims to strengthen an understanding of the issues surrounding forced migration and integration.
 It does so from various perspectives, ranging from crisis management and geopolitics, to international refugee law and anthropology.

 The first week of the course will explore the journey of refugees on a macro scale by unpacking the various factors involved in forced migration.
 We will focus on global politics, get an introduction in international refugee law and learn more about the link between development and migration.
 In the second week, we will look specifically into the various displacement situations across the world: the Syrian refugee crisis, the genocide on the Rohingya and their flight to Bangladesh, the migration crisis in Latin America, the influx of refugees into Europe and the political crisis this led to, and the protracted refugee situation in the African Great Lakes region.
 In the final week, we will dive deeper into the topic of integration of refugees, both in the Netherlands and elsewhere, as well as grass-roots initiatives.